 - Red, scaly, cracked skin between the toes

-- A rash or scaling that occurs on the bottom of the feet
+- A rash or scaling of the bottom of the feet (sole)

 How is athlete's foot treated?